Heat myths in check5 popular heat myths that persist

 Youtube/Screenshot

 "Close the window!
-It's draughty and you don't want to catch a cold," is something many people have probably had to listen to.
+It's draughty and you don't want to catch a cold" is something that many people have probably had to listen to.
 Wrongly so, as the health magazine "SRF Puls" explains.
 The flowing air doesn't make you ill, but allows sweat to evaporate on the skin, which cools it down.

 If we catch a virus, the body saves energy to fight it.
 The blood circulation in our arms and legs is reduced and we freeze.
 If the illness breaks out, some patients believe that the cold draught is the trigger.